pamelasantoss/resume/Readme.md

 ## About me
 I'm a front-end developer who always willing to learn new things and contribute with my knowlegde in the realization of new projects.

-I have no problem to work as a team, I'm proactive, organized, perfectionist, and I'm a quick learner!

 ## Skills

 * HTML5
 * CSS3 (Sass, Less)
+* Gulp; Grunt
+* Javascript / jQuery
+* React
+* PHP (Wordpress)
+* Ecommerce plataform (VTEX)
 * Responsive Design
 * Frameworks (Bootstrap)
-* Javascript / jQuery
-* Gulp; Grunt
 * GitHub / Bitbucket
-* PHP (Wordpress)
-* Ecommerce plataform (VTEX)
 * Photoshop

 ## Work Experience

 **Web Developer** - Digital Agency Profit-e | August 2017 - Present

 > I'm part of a developers' team of the agency focused on ecommerce using the VTEX plataform.
-Working with: HTML5, CSS3/LESS, Javascript/jQuery, Gulp/Grunt and Git.
+Redesign development, ajax requests using the VTEX API and other adjustments according to the need.
+Working with: HTML5, CSS3/SASS/LESS, Javascript/jQuery, React, Node, Gulp/Grunt and Git.

 **Web Developer** - Mainroute Tecnologia para Negócios | August 2016 - August 2017